brandonsherette/redux-form-ext/README.md

 # Redux Form Extension (Currently In Development)
 Extension for redux form.
 # Versions
+## v0.7.2
+### Updates
+- Updated FormComponents "label" property to no longer just be a string value, but can be a React Node for better customization.

 ## v0.7.1
 ### Bugs/Fixes
 - Updated MultiStepForm shouldComponentUpdate to now check the specified step component's stepError and formValues property for any changes.